apache/struts-site/source/security/index.md

 excluded node types.
 This will mitigate against a host of String concatenation attacks.

 For applications using a minimal number of Struts features, you may find the following list a good starting point.
-Please be aware that this list WILL break certain Struts features:
+Please be aware that this list WILL break certain Struts features.

 ```xml
 <constant name="struts.ognl.excludedNodeTypes"